harvard-lil/perma/developer.md

 See [Testing and Test Coverage](#testing-and-test-coverage) for more information about testing Perma.

-### Run the playback tests

-First, spin up your development instance of Perma:

-`d fab run`

-Then, in a new terminal window:

-`docker-compose exec playwright pytest --browser chromium --browser firefox --browser webkit`

 ### Update the python dependencies

 Top-level requirements are stored in `requirements.in`.
 After updating that file, you should run